 Conchango (Dawson P. and Bagwell M. 2007), create large mind-maps that depict 'flow' and all of the touch points for a persona.
 This methods starts to include context and medium yet the 'experience architecture' would need the 4th dimension and 5th dimension of both context and time to help understand changing relationships.
-For how 'flow' and 'skill' will change the experience.
+Subsequent inclusion of 'flow' and 'skill' will change the users experience over a period of use.